jameshkramer/docs/docs/standard/linq/program-nodes.md

 ms.assetid: c38df0f2-c805-431a-93ff-9103a4284c2f
 ---

-# Programming with Nodes (LINQ to XML)
+# Programming with nodes (LINQ to XML)

-LINQ to XML developers who need to write programs such as an XML editor, a transform system, or a report writer often need to write programs that work at a finer level of granularity than elements and attributes.
-They often need to work at the node level, manipulating text nodes, processing instructions, and comments.
-This topic provides some details about programming at the node level.
+LINQ to XML developers who need to write programs such as an XML editor, a transform system, or a report writer often need code that works at a finer level of granularity than elements and attributes.
+They often need to work at the node level, manipulating text nodes, processing instructions, and processing comments.
+This topic provides information about programming at the node level.

-There are a number of details of programming, discussed in the following sections, that a programmer working at the node level should know.

-## Example: The `Parent` property of the child nodes of XDocument is set to `null`
+## Example: The `Parent` property values of the child nodes of XDocument are set to `null`

 The <xref:System.Xml.Linq.XObject.Parent%2A> property contains the parent <xref:System.Xml.Linq.XElement>, not the parent node.
 Child nodes of <xref:System.Xml.Linq.XDocument> have no parent <xref:System.Xml.Linq.XElement>.
-Their parent is the document, so the <xref:System.Xml.Linq.XObject.Parent%2A> property for those nodes is set to null.
+Their parent is the document, so the <xref:System.Xml.Linq.XObject.Parent%2A> property for those nodes is set to `null`.

 The following example demonstrates this: